greppo-io/greppo/docs/source/input-components/bar_chart.md

 2-D Bar Chart is a UI component for rendering data.

 ## Parameters
-`input_name` Str value serving as a unique identifier.
+`name` Str value serving as a unique identifier for this UI component.

 `title` - Title string rendered on the UI.